JacobMGEvans/JacobMGEvans/README.md

   <a href="https://osrg.t3.gg/"><img src="https://github.com/JacobMGEvans/JacobMGEvans/raw/main/public/osrg.webp" alt="Open Source Raid Guild Member" height="60" width="60" /></a>
 </p>

 Part of my open-source work and learning in public involves writing technical (and sometimes less technical) blog posts.
-My goal is for others—and my future self—to benefit from them.
+My goal is for others, and my future self, to benefit from them.

 <details open>
 <summary>📚 Some of My Blog Articles & Other Content</summary>